Picard Iteration for Parameter Estimation in Nonlinear Ordinary Differential Equations using Low-Quality Data: Numerical experiments.

 \section{Numerical experiments.}

-Having defined a gradient contractive algorithm based on the Picard mapping (Alg.~\ref{alg4:ext_picard}), and having established conditions for convergence of this algorithm to a solution of the parameter estimation problem, we now proceed to evaluate practical aspects of the performance of this algorithm.
-This analysis consists of five tests, each focusing on one metric of performance of the algorithm, and each using a nonlinear model and dataset indicative of that metric of performance.
-In all examples, initial conditions are unknown and measurements include varying levels of noise.
+Having defined a gradient contractive algorithm based on the Picard mapping (Alg.~\ref{alg4:ext_picard}), and having established conditions for convergence of this algorithm to a solution of the parameter estimation problem, we now proceed to evaluate practical aspects of the performance of this algorithm. { This analysis consists of five tests, each focusing on one metric of performance of the algorithm, and each using a nonlinear model and a data set indicative of that metric of performance.
+For our numerical results, the metric of performance is the average relative error (ARE) in the parameter estimates.
+Specifically, given $N_{exp}$ estimates of the parameter values, ARE is defined as where $\hat \theta_i$ are the estimated parameters for the $i^{th}$ data set and $\theta$ is the true parameter values.}

+In all examples, initial conditions are unknown, and measurements include varying levels of noise.
 All tests of Alg.~\ref{alg4:ext_picard} use step size $\sigma=.5$ and a backtracking line search to determine step size $\alpha$.
 The parameter $T$ varies by example and termination occurs when the norm of gradient $\norm{\nabla_{\theta}L_{\lambda,n}}$ is sufficiently small.
 The numerical tests are summarized as follows.